-All active members will be required to accumulate a minimum of 12 CPD hours annually, with the first term ending December 31, 2020.
+All active members are required to accumulate a minimum of 12 CPD hours annually, with the first term ending December 31, 2020.
 Not less than 2 of the required hours must pertain primarily to any one or any combination of the following topics (ethics hours):

 Please refer to Schedule B in the CPD Policy for detailed “ethics hours” criteria.

-In order to facilitate a smooth transition, members will be allowed to carry over all CPD hours reported in 2018 and 2019 (up to a maximum of 24 CPD hours, 4 of which can be ethics), into 2020.
-The 12-hour (2 ethics hour) carryover provision will then be triggered for 2021.
+In order to facilitate a smooth transition to the one-year term, members are allowed to carry over CPD hours reported in 2018 and 2019 (up to a maximum of 24 CPD hours, 4 of which can be ethics), into 2020.
+The 12-hour (2 ethics hour) carryover provision is then triggered for 2021.

 This means that a member can carry over up to 24 CPD hours into 2020 and anything over 12 hours will then be further carried over to 2021.
 With this transition plan, no member will be in a more difficult position than they would have been if the Law Society continued with the three-year rolling term because under that structure, the 2017 hours would have “dropped off” in 2020 – therefore, in 2020 a member could only count hours reported as far back as 2018.
 Even if a member has reported all 36 hours in 2019, under both the old and the new system, they will not need to report any further CPD hours until 2022.

-Yes, with the change to a one-year term and the upgrade to our membership database, the CPD reporting process will look different starting January 1, 2020.
-However, we are confident that it will be much more intuitive and user-friendly than our current system.
-Instructions related to reporting CPD hours under the new regime will be provided prior to January 1, 2020.
+Yes, with the change to a one-year CPD term and a necessary upgrade to our membership and reporting database, the CPD reporting process will eventually look different.
+However, the upgraded database will not be implemented until early 2021, so in the meantime, the process for reporting your CPD hours will remain unchanged.
+Instructions related to reporting CPD hours in the upgraded database will be provided in due course.

 In changing to a one-year term, the Law Society expects to accomplish the following: